European shares steady at the end of brutal week

 The final reading of euro zone inflation for May will be out later in the day.

+Among the worst-hit European sectors this week were oil & gas .SXEP, technology .SX8P and retail stocks .SXRP.

+For every $100 of inflows since January 2020, there has been zero outflow from stocks, Bank of America said in a weekly note, indicating more pain ahead for equities.
+Europe has seen outflows for the past 18 weeks.

-Among single stocks, Britain's biggest retailer Tesco TSCO.L slipped 0.3% after it said it was seeing early indications of changing customer behaviour due to surging inflationary pressures.
+Among single stocks, Britain's biggest retailer, Tesco TSCO.L, slipped 0.7% after it said it was seeing early indications of changing customer behaviour due to surging inflationary pressures.

-Spain's Santander SAN.MC gained 1% after it named Hector Grisi as its new chief executive officer, replacing long-time executive Jose Antonio Alvarez.
+Spanish lender Santander SAN.MC gained 0.5% after it named Hector Grisi as its new chief executive officer, replacing long-time executive Jose Antonio Alvarez.

+London-listed miner and trader Glencore GLEN.L gained 3.4% after it forecast half-year adjusted operating profit at its trading division would exceed $3.2 billion, the top end of its long-term annual outlook range.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Subhranshu Sahu)